vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/components/calendar.md

 This is a block component and yields the resource header, grid header and empty resource message component that can be called as inline component or block component based on the need.
 This will give the user with full control on the content rendered in the respective placeholder.

+The only required argument for this component is **isLoading**.
+It will render the shimmer loader row whenever this is set to true, there by making it flexible to show the loader during the lazyloading of resources and events.

 ### Resource Header
 Wrapper for displaying the resource heading on the first cell of the calendar.